-The task then is to elevate physical activity levels of more than 13 million Australians to meet the requirements of the National Physical Activity and Sedentary Behaviour Guidelines set as the benchmark by the Australian Government.
+The task then is to elevate physical activity levels of more than 13 million Australians to meet the requirements of the PA Guidelines set as the benchmark by the Australian Government.

-This proposal will explain how Australian Sport has the ability to lead a cross-sector approach to increase the number of Australians meeting the Government's Guidelines for Physical Inactivity and Sedentary Behaviour by 15% over 5 years.
-A major factor in the success of the proposal is the leveraging of cross-sector collaboration by key stakeholders in the Education, Health and Sport sectors.
+This submission will explain how Australian Sport has the ability to lead a cross-sector approach to increase the number of Australians meeting the PA Guidelines by 15% over 5 years.
+A major factor driving the success of this proposal is commitment to cross-sector collaboration from key stakeholders within the Education, Health and Sport sectors.

-An increase of 15% in Australians meeting the NPASBG by 2021 will result in over 3.3 million more active participants at a saving to the economy of over \$434 million.
+An increase of 15% in the number of Australians meeting the national PA Guidelines by 2021 will result in over 3.3 million more active participants resulting in a saving to the economy of over \$434 million.
 It would avoid 3,000 deaths, 10,000 new cases of disease and 38,000 DALYs2

-Adding 15% to the \$23 billion per year contribution sport currently makes to the Australian economy will provide an extra \$3.45 billion per year through increased productivity, volunteer workforce participation and taxation revenue10.
+Adding 15% to the \$23 billion per year contribution sport currently makes to the Australian economy will provide an extra \$3 billion per year through increased productivity, volunteer workforce participation and taxation revenue10.